horia141/jupiter/docs/concepts/inbox-tasks.md

 There are multiple views for the inbox though right now:

 * _Kanban All_: views all tasks in the inbox as a Kanban board.
+* _Kanban With Eisen_: views all tasks in the inbox sa a Kanban board, split by the Eisenhower status.
 * _Database_: views all tasks in the inbox as a Excel-like table.
 * _Kanban Due $InPeriod Or Exceeded_: views all tasks due in a certain period (week or month) or those that have exceeded their deadlines as a Kanban board.